How much does a wedding dress really cost?

 When I was looking for my own wedding dress, I found it really difficult to find out the cost of different dresses.
 Most bridal shops give an approximate price range, but few tell you how much they sell each dress for, which makes it tricky to compare the prices and shop around for the best value.

-Based on Bridebook, the average cost of a wedding dress is £1329 in 2017.
+Based on Bridebook 2018 Wedding Report, the average cost of a wedding dress & accessories are £1537 in the UK.
 However, for different suppliers, the prices differ hugely.

 Designer dresses at bridal shops

 Bridal shops, who normally stock dresses from designer brands, which usually start from £1000+.
 Pronovias, one of most famous bridal brands has two ranges, the lower range starts from £1500 and the higher range starts from £3000.
 David’s Bridal sells Vera Wang’s cheaper range ‘White’, which ranges from £1000 to £2000.
 High-end designers will cost you more, for example, Vera Wang’s signature range will be £5000+.